-Hampton, a Whig, was the representative for Pennsylvania's 21st congressional district from 1849 to 1851.
+Hampton was the representative for Pennsylvania’s 21st congressional district and was a Whig.
+He served from 1849 to 1851.

 From Dec 1847 to Mar 1851, Hampton missed 329 of 1,050 roll call votes, which is 31.3%.
 This is worse than the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.